Azure/azure-sdk/releases/2020-09/java.md

 - Exclude disabled secrets when getting Key Vault secrets
 - Get full list of groups the user belongs to from Graph API

-### New Management Libraries
+### Management Libraries

-A new set of management libraries that follow the [Azure SDK Design Guidelines for .NET](https://azure.github.io/azure-sdk/dotnet_introduction.html) and based on [Azure.Core libraries](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/core/Azure.Core) are now in Public Preview.
-These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
-You can find the list of new packages [on this page](https://aka.ms/azsdk/releases).
+We are excited to announce the GA releases of management libraries that follow the [Azure SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java/guidelines/).
+In addition, more management libraries are now in Public Preview to provide better Azure service coverage.
+These new libraries provide a higher-level, object-oriented API for managing Azure resources, that is optimized for ease of use, succinctness and consistency.
+You can find the list of new packages [on this page](https://azure.github.io/azure-sdk/releases/latest/java.html).
+Detailed documentation and code samples for these new libraries can be [found here](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/resourcemanager)

-To get started with these new libraries, please see the [quickstart guide here](http://aka.ms/azsdk/net/mgmt).
-These new libraries can be identifed by namespaces that start with `Azure.ResourceManager`, e.g. `Azure.ResourceManager.Network`
+These new packages share the same groupId ``com.azures.resourcemanager`` and artifactId share the same prefix of ``azure-resourcemanager``

 ## Need help